nculwell/heatmap/convection.md

 if v < 0:  dT/dt = -v * (T_downwind - T_cell)
 ```

 The upwind side is whichever neighbor the air is flowing *from*.
-If that neighbor is not an air
-cell (i.e., it is a solid wall, source, or sink), it is treated as a no-flow boundary: the
+Non-air neighbors (solid walls,
-gradient is taken as zero and no advection occurs in that direction.
+sources, sinks) act as no-flow boundaries: no advection occurs across them.

 The temperature change applied each step is `dT/dt * dt`.